 SEO reports answer that question with a conclusive YES.

-Track the Results that Matter
+Reason #2: You Need to Track the Results that Matter

 If you’ve set clear expectations, they shouldn’t expect organic traffic to double overnight.
 (Setting expectations is vital for selling SEO.)